 1. Think of meat as just one of several ingredients.

 If you’re worried about your family getting adequate protein, remember you can get it by adding less expensive, non-meat sources like beans, eggs, quinoa, or even tofu.
 (Marinate the tofu in soy sauce with a little garlic and chili flakes and no one will know it’s tofu.)

 2. Learn to make hearty meatless meals.

 Meatless Mondays isn’t just about better health, it’s about better budgeting, too.
 If your family is like mine, you may worry they’ll turn their noses up at the very idea of leaving out meat.
 Don’t tell them!

 Coarsely chopped mushrooms stirred into spaghetti sauce will fool all but the pickiest eaters (or those allergic to them).
-Black bean burgers deliver the same juicy, filling flavor of a beef burger but for a fraction of the cost.
+Bean burgers deliver the same juicy, filling flavor of a beef burger but for a fraction of the cost.
 And, really, is anyone going to notice there’s no meat in the lasagna if you add extra cheese?
 Of course not, but your budget will be happy.

 3. Don’t pay for convenience.

 A whole chicken costs far less per pound than one the butcher has cut up into a “fryer chicken” for you.
 Rather eat boneless, skinless chicken breasts?
 Pull off the skin and debone them yourself.
 Want chicken cutlets?
 Slice the boneless, skinless breasts horizontally and you’ll save over $0.50 per pound.
 You can find plenty of videos on YouTube showing you how to break down a chicken, debone a chicken breast, and slice your own cutlets.

 4. Buy less-expensive cuts.